 Additionally, based on germination tests conducted under two different temperature regimes, genetic engineering did not result in any unintended changes that could affect Golden Riceâ€™s seedling development or environmental growth.

 GOLDEN RICE STATUS AND UPDATES

 There have been reports that Golden Rice field trials resulted in stunted plants and reduced grain yield.
 Is this true?

-In 2014, we shared an update on the results of the multilocation trials (MLTs) conducted in 2012-2013 that used the most advanced event of Golden Rice at that time, GR2R.
-Results from these MLTs showed that while the target level of beta-carotene in the grain was attained, average yield was lower than that of comparable local varieties preferred by farmers.
-Hence, a decision has been reached to use more promising events such as GR2E to advance the development of Golden Rice.
+This outdated piece of information comes from multilocation trials conducted in 2012-2013, which used GR2R, which was the most advanced event of Golden Rice at the time.
+Results showed that while the target level of beta carotene in the grain was attained, the average yield was lower than that of comparable local varieties.
+Thus, a decision was reached to use more promising events such as GR2E to advance the development of Golden Rice.

-The results from the CFTs confirmed there are no unintended effects of the GR2E event on agronomic performance, yield, and grain quality.
-Moreover, there were no observed differences for their pest and disease reactions.
-Except for the intended production of beta-carotene, all other nutritional components of the rice have been maintained.
+From October 2014 to July 2017, a series of confined field tests were successfully conducted at IRRI and PhilRice in the Philippines, and at five different locations within Bangladesh.
+The results showed that there were no unintended effects of the GR2E event on agronomic performance, yield, and grain quality, nor were there any observed differences for their pest and disease reactions.
+Additionally, besides the intended production of beta carotene in the grain, Golden Rice maintained all other nutritional components of conventional rice.

 As with any type of research project done properlyâ€”especially when it is meant to have a significant impact on human health, nutrition, and safetyâ€”Golden Rice must pass all required tests and be approved by regulators before it could be released to the public.

 Despite advances in modern biotechnology, the process of genetic modification normally takes many years.
 With each test in the sequence typically serving as a precursor before moving to the next step, the entire testing process, including meeting the requirements for moving from phase to phase, takes a long time to complete.